LangsterGA/test/README.md

 - Select the outbreak (4) you want to extract from.
 - Specify the folder (5) you want the raw csv file outputs written.

-NOTE: If you would just like raw extracts, you can just click the Run button at this point.
+NOTE: If you would just like raw extracts, you can just click the 'Run' button at this point.

 ![GoData](/images/DialogCompleteFinal_75.png)
 ## Step 5: Fill in optional Summary data parameters